Skip to main content

 • Branch — Split into multiple paths based on conditions

-• Loop — Repeat actions for a collection
+• Loop — Repeat actions for a collection of items

-• Internal notification — Send an in-app alert
+• Internal notification — Send an in-app alert to team members

-• Confetti — Celebrate a milestone
+• Confetti — Show a celebration animation for milestone moments

 Building a workflow